davewalker5/MusicCatalogue/README.md

 <img src="diagrams/album-search.png" alt="Album Search" width="600">

-- Enter the artist name and album title then click on "Lookup" to search for the album
+- Enter the artist name and album title and select the target directory (wish list or main catalogue) then click on "Lookup" to search for the album
 - If the album is found, the track list for the album is displayed
 - The album lookup facility uses the algorithm described under "Album Lookup", below
 - Consequently, searching for an album that's not currently in the catalogue will add it to the local database